Apply for Admission

 You are attending college at another institution, but are looking to get ahead by taking classes, typically during your breaks.
 If you are seeking a degree from Hofstra, you’ll want to apply as a first-year or transfer student.

 Hofstra has a rolling admission policy.
 International students are considered for both September and January admission.
-Applicants are encouraged to apply by August 1 for admission in September, and December 1 for January admission.
+Applicants are encouraged to apply by the Early Action Deadlines of November 15 for Early Action I or December 15 for Early Action II.
+For rolling admission, it is recommended students apply by May 1 for admission in September, and November 15 for January Admission.

 International applicants must provide Hofstra with all final transcripts so that any advanced standing credit can be determined.
 For example, advanced standing may be awarded for the I.B., the Abitur, "A" level examinations, and other upper-secondary school certificates.